 Lunch in New Town

-For a simple, inexpensive and tasty homemade meal, head to the Undercroft Café in the basement of St. Andrew’s and St. George’s West Church.
+For your midday meal, decide what kind of fare you would like: Homemade, hog or high class.
+For a simple and inexpensive meal, head to the Undercroft Café in the basement of St. Andrew’s and St. George’s West Church.
 Soups, breads and scones are typically on the menu.

 If a pulled pork sandwich – or a hog roast roll, as it’s called in Scotland – is what you’re craving, stop in at Oink on Hanover Street.
-Diners at the counter-service spot get to choose their toppings, but the traditional way to eat it is with a haggis spread, chunky apple sauce and crackling.
+Diners at the counter-service spot get to choose their toppings, but the traditional way to eat it is with haggis spread, chunky apple sauce and crackling.

 Afternoon tea at The Dome is a high-class affair.
 Served in the gorgeous Georgian Tea Room, the lunch of finger sandwiches can be upgraded to include champagne, as well!

-Rose Street, Thistle Street and George Street
+Rose, Thistle and George Streets

 Historic Georgian House on Charlotte Square

-Pro Tip: Just a few doors down from the Georgian House at Number 5 is Bute House, which is the official residence of the First Minister of Scotland, the head of the Scottish government.
+Pro Tip: Just a few doors down from Georgian House at Number 5 is Bute House, which is the official residence of the First Minister of Scotland, the head of the Scottish government.

 Dean Village